techninja/cncserver/API.md

 ```

 ## 4. Settings
-The `settings` resource give you handy, low level access to all the INI and
+The `settings` resource gives you handy, low level access to all the INI and
 command line options currently in use by CNC Server, giving you the ability to
 change height presets, servo duration, tool settings and anything else controlled
 via nconf.